nginx/unit-docs/source/news/2024/unit-1.32.0-released.rst

 ...and much more!
 Keep reading to learn more about what changed since 1.31.1.

 ************************************************************************
-WebAssembly next-level: Support for Wasm components and the WASI 0.2 API
+WebAssembly: Support for Wasm components and the WASI 0.2 API
 ************************************************************************

 Since the release of Unit 1.31.0 in August 2023 and the announcement of our